KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 Study area size emerges as the dominant constraint (β = 0.571, p < 0.001), explaining 31.1% of variation in spatial unit selection.
 Institutional context fundamentally shapes methodological possibilities, with 33.1% intraclass correlation indicating substantial country-level clustering.
 Despite dramatic technological improvements over two decades, researchers have not systematically adopted finer spatial resolutions (β = 0.012, p > 0.05), rejecting technological determinism and highlighting the importance of institutional capacity building over purely computational solutions.

 These findings reframe our understanding of spatial unit selection in environmental criminology.
-The extraordinary variation in spatial units—spanning six orders of magnitude—reflects sophisticated theoretical alignment within institutional constraints rather than methodological chaos.
+The extraordinary variation in spatial units—spanning 4.8 orders of magnitude—reflects sophisticated theoretical alignment within institutional constraints rather than methodological chaos.
 Crime location choice researchers demonstrate systematic scale-matching that aligns analytical units with underlying causal mechanisms, indicating a more mature field than critics suggest.

 Future research should prioritize controlled scale-effects experiments, multi-scale methodological development, and scale-explicit theoretical frameworks.
 Infrastructure investment should emphasize data standardization and institutional capacity building rather than technological advancement alone.
 By embracing the complexity of spatial scale rather than seeking to standardize it away, environmental criminology can build on the theoretical sophistication already evident while addressing institutional challenges that create systematic methodological variation across research contexts.